7 Ways to Apply Sunscreen Without Moisturizer

 Moisturiser's Impact on Skin Hydration

-Whilst moisturiser helps maintain your skin's water content, many modern sunscreens contain hydrating ingredients that can serve a dual purpose.
-This means you might not always need that extra step.
+While moisturiser helps maintain your skin's water content, many modern sunscreens contain hydrating ingredients that can serve a dual purpose.
+This means you might not always need that extra step, especially if you have oily or combination skin.

 1. Direct Application on Clean, Dry Skin